Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-technical-spec.md

 ### REQ-DISABLE (disable fork by setting fork time to 0)

-If the activation time is configured to 0, the client shall not enforce the new consensus rules of BUIP-HF, including the activation of the fork, the size constraint at a certain time, and the enforcing of EB/AD constraints at startup.
+If the activation time is configured to 0, the client shall not enforce the new consensus rules of UAHF, including the activation of the fork, the size constraint at a certain time, and the enforcing of EB/AD constraints at startup.

 RATIONALE: To make it possible to use such a release as a compatible